Leamington, Ontario: Transportation

-Leamington has a variety of transportation.
 Transportation around the city is offered by the Leamington Transit bus system.
 The city has a small private airport located 4 km to the east of town.
 The town is also connected to the provincial highway network by Highway 3 (to Windsor), and Highway 77 (to Highway 401).

 A rail line that Heinz built from its plant to the harbour has been converted to a bicycle path going from the middle of town to the Marina.
 Two ferries, (MV Jiiman and MV Pelee Islander II) owned by the Owen Sound Transportation Company, run on a regularly scheduled seasonal basis from Leamington to Pelee Island with continuing service on to Sandusky, Ohio.

 Economy

 The H. J. Heinz company established a factory in 1908 in Leamington.
 The Heinz products are shipped from the city with both English and French labels, mostly to the United States.
 Ketchup and baby food are the main products.
 In November 2013 Heinz announced that it would close the Leamington plant in 2014, meaning job losses for 740 employees at the plant and hundreds more support workers.

 Regional and local businessmen worked to save the plant.
 A campaign was conducted on Facebook to raise support and funds.
 As a 54-year-old law in Canada bans the use of tomato paste in tomato juice, thus requiring fresh tomatoes, they arranged a deal whereby Highbury Canco took over the plant in 2014.
 It produces tomato juice and other products for Heinz.
 Around 250 workers still process canned products at the over 100-year-old factory.

 Leamington has also been known for its greenhouses.
 It now has the largest concentration of commercial greenhouses in all of North America, with 1969 acres of greenhouse vegetable production in the general area.
 Major products of the greenhouse industry, in addition to tomatoes, are peppers, cannabis, cucumbers, roses, and other flowers.
 Hydroponic farming has been very successfully adopted by many greenhouse operators in Leamington.
 Historically, tobacco was an important crop in the area.
 Tobacco production declined in the 1960s and today is virtually nonexistent.

 Migrant workers, mostly Mexican and Caribbean seasonal labourers, annually arrive in the region to work in Leamington's greenhouses and farms.
 Several Mexican and Jamaican shops and a Mexican consulate have opened to serve the migrants.

 Leamington became a production site of Aphria, one of Canada's largest medicinal and recreational marijuana greenhouse operators.
 A merger in December 2020 with Nanaimo, British Columbia-based Tilray, led to the closure of Tilray's production site in Leamington and operations were consolidated at the former Aphria site under the name Tilray.